Intrenion/Milcraft/doctrine/makers-of-modern-strategy.md

 ## Practice 10: Prepare commanders through a permanent planning staff

 **Problem**
-Modern armies create planning demands that one commander cannot manage alone.
+Modern armies impose planning demands that no single commander can manage alone.

 **Action**
 Maintain a trained staff that studies options and prepares coordinated plans.